randallagordon/saint-five/README.md

         saint = require("saint-five");

     saint.connect();   // Connect to Spacebrew
-    saint.bless(five); // Add fire() method to supported hardware

     var board = new five.Board();

     board.on( "ready", function() {
-      // Two ways to wire johnny-five objects to Spacebrew
+      // Wire johnny-five objects to Spacebrew by calling
-      // fire() method added by the saint.bless() call new five.Led(13).fire();
-      // Or call it via saint.fire and pass the object saint.fire(new five.Button(2));
+      // saint.wire and pass the object to be connected saint.wire(new five.Button(2));
     });

 By default this will create a connection to the public [Spacebrew Admin](http://spacebrew.github.com/spacebrew/admin/admin.html?server=sandbox.spacebrew.cc) interface.
+Any johnny-five objects connected will have their appropriate inputs and outputs revealed in the interface ready to be wired as you wish!

 To connect to another server: `saint.connect({ server: 'http://localhost/' })`

 ### TODO

- - Support more johnny-five abstractions
+ - Support more johnny-five abstractions!

 ## License #####################################################################